CLICK HERE for Frequently Asked Questions regarding the Coronavirus Disease 2019 (COVID-19) and Pregnancy

 A significant contribution in reducing the risk of infant death is prenatal and newborn screening.
 Screening is conducting right after birth so that if any ailments are present, but not readily noticeable, treatment can begin immediately and possibly save an infant’s life.
 CLICK HERE for a list of Prenatal Tests, find out which ones are standard and which are optional.

 Lastly, if your doctor, certified nurse-midwife or other health professional recommends that you deliver your baby earlier than 39 weeks gestation, please question why.
 The best advocate for you IS YOU!
+CLICK HERE for 40 reasons to go the full 40 weeks.
 A baby is not considered full-term until after 39 weeks gestation.
 CLICK HERE to better understand the risks of Elective Early Delivery.

 - What are NICU’s?
 Understanding the various levels

 - American Pregnancy Association